How to Retire in Canada

 How Does the Parent and Grandparent Super Visa Differ From a Multiple Entry Visitor Visa?

-What Would Make me Inadmissible to Canada?
+What Would Make Me Inadmissible to Canada?

-There are certain people who will not be granted entry to Canada.
+Certain people who will not be granted entry to Canada.
 Reasons for not being allowed could include:

 • Security issues